Meliox/FTPauto/README.md

 ## Extra settings
  # To enable FTP space info, ftpsizemanagement has to be set to true
 totalmb="14950" # total ftp space
-ftpsizemanagement="false" # will confirm enough free space in dir acording to settings critical="100" # minimum space before aborting transfere
+ftpsizemanagement="false" # will confirm enough free space in dir according to settings critical="100" # minimum space before aborting transfer

 ## Processbar settings
  # Processbar shows how the transfer is proceeding, gives eta. etc.
-processbar="true" #shows progressbar for transfer sleeptime="60"  # how often to check transferproces.
+sleeptime="60"  # how often to check transferproces.
 Time in seconds

 ## Miscellaneous settings
 exec_post="" #Execute external command upon finish.
 See --help exec_pre for more info allow_background="yes" # don't wait for exec to finish.
 ONLY for exec_post exec_pre="" #Execute external command before starting.
-See --help for more info sort="true" # Sort files into DVD/TV/etc/ or like defined in --cat=CATEGORY.
-The folders has to exists on server.
+See --help for more info sort="true" # Sort files into DVD/TV/etc/ or like defined in --sort=DIRECTORY.
 Changes can be made in the file /dependencies/sorting.sh

-#### Push notificaions ####
+#### Push notifications ####
  # Create a user at https://pushover.net/ and enter details below
  # Leave push_user empty if you don't use it
 push_token=""